tytso/xfstests-bld/README.md

   The second feature the Build VM will enable is the ability to do automated bisection for bug finding, using the   git bisect feature.
 In this mode, the LTM server will be given a starting good commit, and a starting bad commit, and a specific test to be run.
 It will then launch the Build VM, and use the git bisect feature to find successful kernel versions to be tested, so that the first bad commit which introduced the problem can be found."

-The gce-xfstests currently supports all major file systems on Linux (xfs, ext2/3/4, cifs, btrfs, f2fs, reiserfs, gfs2, jfs, udf, nfs, tmpfs).
-The build VM uses a Debian "Buster" 10 image.
+gce-xfstests currently supports testing for all major file systems on Linux (xfs, ext2/3/4, cifs, btrfs, f2fs, reiserfs, gfs2, jfs, udf, nfs, tmpfs).
+The LTM server uses a Debian "Buster" 10 image.
+We plan to use this same image for the build server but it will have to be enhanced to include packages necessary for the kernel builds.

 Reporting of test results is limited to an email summary, but can be extended to include test failures on regression/flaky tests as a stretch goal.